Hazardous Substance Management and Performance

 In the compliance with Notification of the Ministry of Industry Issue No. 4439 (2555) Issued under the Industrial Product Standards Act 1968 Subject: Defining industrial product standards Health risk assessment for chemical workers in industrial plants, GC has developed software and guideline, product risk evaluation criteria, hazard risk assessment diagram for human health and environment.

-The human health risk assessment procedures involve in five steps, including 1) Hazard identification, 2) Does-response assessment, 3) Exposure assessment, 4) Risk Characterization, 5) Risk control.
+The human health risk assessment procedures involve in five steps, including 1) Hazard identification, 2) Does-response assessment, 3) Exposure assessment, 5) Risk control.

 Process of Human Health Risk Assessment of Hazardous Substances in Products